-In 2016, the Robot Industry Development Plan (2016-2020) was announced, with the aims of completing the robot industry system, expanding industrial scale, strengthening technological innovation capacity, improving core parts production capacity, and improving application integration capacity.
+In 2016, the Robot Industry Development Plan (2016-2020) was announced, with the aims of completing the robot industry svstem. expanding industrial scale, strengthening technological innovation capacity, improving core parts production capacity, and improving application integration capacity.
 It designated 10 product and five core components.
-The 10 products were: 1) welding robots; 2) cleaning robots; 3) intelligent industrial robots; 4) human-machine cooperation robots; 5) two-armed robots; 6) heavy loads AGV; 7) fire-fighting rescue robots; 8) surgical robots; 9) intelligent public service robots and; 10) intelligent nursing robots.
+The 10 products were: 1) welding robots; 2) cleaning robots; 3) intelligent industrial robots; 4) humanmachine cooperation robots; 5) two-armed robots; 6) heavy loads AGV; 7) fire-fighting rescue robots; 8) surgical robots; 9) intelligent public service robots and; 10) intelligent nursing robots.
 The five core components were: 1) high precision reducers; 2) high performance motors for robots; 3) high performance controllers; 4) sensors and; 5) terminal actuators.

-In order to implement the "National Medium- and Long-term Science and Technology Development Plan Outline (2006-2020)" and "Made in China 2025" and other plans, and promote the rapid development of intelligent robot technology and industry, the key special projects of "Intelligent Robots" are being deployed in accordance with the requirements of the "Innovation Chain" and implemented in six directions, focusing on the basic cutting-edge technologies of intelligent robots, new-generation robots, key common technologies, industrial robots, service robots, and special robots.
+In order to implement the "National Mediumand Long-Term Science and Technology Development Plan Outline (2006-2020)", "Made in China 2025", and other plans, and to promote the rapid development of intelligent robot technology and industry, "Intelligent Robots" key special projects are being deployed in accordance with the requirements of the "Innovation Chain" and implemented in six directions, focusing on the basic cuttingedge technologies of intelligent robots, newgeneration robots, key common technologies, industrial robots, service robots, and special robots.
 The special implementation period is 5 years (2017-2021).

-The Ministry of Science and Technology of China released its 4th Guidelines the "Key Special Program on Intelligent Robots of 2020" on March 23, 2020 with allocated funding of approximately 10.2 million USD (about 66 million CNY).
+The Ministry of Science and Technology of China released its 4th Guidelines on the "2020 Intelligent Robots Key Special Program" on March 23, 2020 with allocated funding of approximately 9.13 million USD (about 66 million CNY).